On the charged boson gas model as a theory of high Tc superconductivity: Superconductivity by bound electrons

-Under the equality $E_t=E_0$ the bound pairs are not stable but in an equilibrium with the itinerant electrons as stated in Condition~S1 above.
-Thus the system in fact cannot be approximated comfortably to a CBG in this case.

-Note that Condition~S1 implies that under the equality $E_t=E_0$ there is a Fermi surface in addition to the apparent one and that the Fermi level is $\frac{1}{2}E_t= \frac{1}{2}E_0$.
-On the other hand the inequality $E_t < E_0$ in Condition~S2 implies that there can be no Fermi surface.
-Therefore the existence of many HTS's with Fermi surfaces, together with the assumption that our model describes real HTS's, imply that superconductivity is possible even when $E_t=E_0$.

-The argument in the above relies on the assumption that our model describes real HTS's.
-In fact we may proceed without this assumption.
-Note that under the equality $E_t =E_0$ the bound electron pairs, which form the apparent Fermi surface, are in an equilibrium with the itinerant electrons of the real Fermi surface.
-This means that the bound pairs last only for random finite time intervals.
-Both works \cite{12, 13} deal with the superconductivity which arises when the bound state of two electrons is tight and has a random finite life time.
-In particular the work \cite{13} shows that the $T_c$ of such a system can be much higher than that of the BCS theory.
+In particular, under the equality $E_t = E_0$ the bound pairs are not stable but in an equilibrium with the itinerant electrons as stated in Condition~S1 above.
+Thus the system in fact cannot be approximated comfortably to the CBF.
+Both \cite{{Friedberg2}, {Friedberg3}} by Friedberg et.\ al.\ deal with the superconductivity which arises when the bound state of two electrons is tight and has a random finite life time.
+Since the equality $E_t = E_0$ also implies that the bound pairs last only for random finite time intervals, the works \cite{{Friedberg2}, {Friedberg3}} are applicable.
+In particular the work \cite{Friedberg3} shows that the $T_c$ of such a system can be much higher than that of the BCS theory.